Browse through Nashville neighborhoods

 At first glance, Berry Hill looks like a purely residential neighborhood until you realize funky independent shops, restaurants, recording studios, and music publishers occupy many of the homes.
 Technically its own city, Berry Hill is treated as a distinct neighborhood of Nashville and is located just south of Downtown beyond 8th Avenue South.

-Donelson is just 10 miles east of downtown Nashville and is often the first and last place seen by visitors that travel to Nashville by air.
+Donelson and Hermitage is just 10 miles east of downtown Nashville and is often the first and last place seen by visitors who travel to Nashville by air.

 Downtown Nashville is alive with exciting live music, great food, and elegant hotels.
 World-famous Lower Broadway is at the heart of downtown, offering something for every kind of taste, fun, and sound.